samg/stealth-stars/script.md

 Go to
 https://rpm.newrelic.com/accounts/319532/applications/2107448/profiles/5411

-Looking at this profile, we can see that the heaviest call path through our application is going through the decrypt method on our TopSecretDoc model.
+You can see that the profile is organized as a call tree, with our main function up at the top, and each row corresponding to a particular call stack.
+The percentages next to each row indicate how frequently that call stack was seen during the course of the profile.
+Following the heaviest call path we see that it's going through the decrypt method on our TopSecretDoc model.

 That's a bit surprising, given that we don't actually need the decrypted document contents to display the index page.
 If we expand this group of collapsed methods just above the decrypt call in the call tree, we can see that the decrypt calls are coming from ActiveSupport's run_callbacks method, and specifically, it looks like we're hitting our after_find hook each time we load a TopSecretDoc instance from the database.

 Let's take a look at our model and see if we can improve this, since there's no reason to be decrypting the document bodies just to render the index page.